Training-free Zero-shot Composed Image Retrieval with Local Concept Reranking: Methodology

 \subsection{Global Retrieval Baseline}

 To retrieve images of interest from composed image-text queries in a training-free paradigm, we formulate a Global Retrieval Baseline (\baseline) which converts the less-explored composed image retrieval task into the well-developed text-image retrieval task.
 Namely, we convert the text-image composed query into a text-only query and use existing aligned visual-language feature space~\cite{li2023blip} to retrieve the target image of interest.
-As shown in the upper part of Figure~\ref{fig:overview}, the inference process of the baseline model consists of three steps, including reference image captioning, pseudo target caption generation and text-image retrieval through the aligned feature space.
+As shown in the upper part of Figure~\ref{fig:overview}, the overall pipeline of our global retrieval baseline consists of three steps, including reference image captioning, pseudo target caption generation, and text-image retrieval through the aligned feature space.

-For each query composed of a reference image $I_r$ and its modified text $T_m$, we leverage off-the-shelf captioner BLIP2~\cite{li2023blip} to generate a brief caption $T_r$ of the reference image $I_r$ defined as Eq.~\eqref{eq:reference_caption}.
-Further, instead of dealing with a multimodal fusion problem suffering from misalignment between instructive text and its reference image, we work on a language task with a requirement of reasoning.
-Specifically, we combine the generated reference image caption $T_r$ and the modified text $T_m$ by the Large Language Model (LLM) GPT4 by default to generate a pseudo target caption $T_g$ as global-level retrieval information in Eq.~\eqref{eq:global_caption}.
-The prompt $P_g$ to generate the global-level pseudo target caption is shown in the upper part of Figure~\ref{fig:overview}.
+To bridge the modality gap between image and text, we leverage off-the-shelf captioner BLIP2~\cite{li2023blip} to generate a brief caption $T_r$ of the reference image $I_r$ defined as: